-HTML has a vast list of predefined tags you can use to create all kinds of different elements.
-It is important to use the correct tags for content as it can have a big impact on how your webpages are ranked in search engines and how accessible your sites are to users who rely on assistive technologies like screen readers to use the internet.
+HTML has a vast list of predefined tags that you can use to create all kinds of different elements.
+It is important to use the correct tags for content.
+Using the correct tags can have a big impact on two aspects of your sites: how they are ranked in search engines; and how accessible they are to users who rely on assistive technologies, like screen readers, to use the internet.

-Using the correct elements for content is called semantic HTML, we will explore this much deeper later on in the curriculum.
+Using the correct elements for content is called semantic HTML.
+We will explore this in much more depth later on in the curriculum.